Neoteroi/BlackSheep-Docs/docs/openapi.md

 - [X] How to implement a custom `UIProvider`.

 ## Introduction to OpenAPI Documentation
-Citing from the [Swagger web site](https://swagger.io/specification/), at the time of this writing:
+Citing from the [Swagger website](https://swagger.io/specification/), at the time of this writing:

 > The OpenAPI Specification (OAS) defines a standard {...}